Heart of a Champion

 “The Scottsdale show truly has something for everyone,” says Bisch.
 “There are the Western classes where you can see cutting, reigning and working cattle.
 Then we have dressage, jumping, and the halter classes, which are the show’s beauty pageant.
 You’ll see the best of the breed showing off for the judges and it’s so much fun to watch!”

-Another crowd favorite is the Mounted Native Costume class, one of the events in which Flinders and Mag Wheels will be competing in 2019.
+Another crowd favorite is the Mounted Native Costume class, one of the events in which Flinders and Mag Wheels have competed.
 Here, horses and riders sport elaborate costumes inspired by traditional Bedouin dress.